South Atlantic Star

 Falklands War in Other plastic model aircraft

-Fly Navy in Hang gliding 1980s, describing my day at the Royal Navy School of Aviation Medicine just days before Morgan passed it in a Sea Harrier on his way to HMS Hermes, which was about to set sail for the Falkland Islands to fight the Argentinians…
+Fly Navy in My flying late 1970s and early 1980s, describing my day at the Royal Navy School of Aviation Medicine just days before Morgan passed it in a Sea Harrier on his way to HMS Hermes, which was about to set sail for the Falkland Islands to fight the Argentinians…

 Gulf war section of Other plastic model aircraft.
 It includes photos of my 1/48th scale AV-8B Harrier 2, the American development of the British Harrier/Sea Harrier.
 (The AV-8B is said to be a lot less bovver in the hover…)